alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 brew doctor
 ```

+## Uninstall ROOT

+If you have an existing ROOT installation on your system, this will interfere with the aliBuild installation, and will cause difficult-to-debug compilation errors.

+Please uninstall any existing copy of ROOT on your system.
+The uninstallation method depends on how you installed it.
+For example, if you originally installed ROOT using Homebrew, you should uninstall it using `brew uninstall root`.

+After uninstalling ROOT, remove any reference to ROOT from your `.zprofile`, `.zshrc` and any other shell configuration files.
+Then close and re-open your terminal window.

 ## Install the required packages

 Note that Homebrew does not run as root.
 Do not prepend `sudo` to **any** of the following commands.